-As mental health is increasingly prevalent in Australian workforces, Aptus wants to understand the extent of mental health illness in the property sector, the level of awareness and if employers are providing adequate support.
+Mental health issues are becoming increasingly prevalent in Australian workforces.
+Aptus wanted to understand the extent of mental health illness in the property sector, the level of awareness, and if employers are providing adequate support.

-Aptus is going to up skill several of our staff to be qualified Mental Health First Aiders along with 10 of our clients from global consulting engineering firms to boutique engineer groups.
-This has prompted Aptus to run a survey over 2 weeks from 5/2 to 18/2 to help promote the need for Mental Health First Aid (MHFA) training in the Property sector.
-We hope to encourage as many employers to train their staff in this area as well.
+Aptus is going to upskill several of our staff to be qualified Mental Health First Aiders.
+In addition, we have invited 10 of our clients from global consulting engineering firms to boutique engineer groups to join us.
+This has prompted Aptus to run a survey over 2 weeks (5/2-18/2) to help promote the need for Mental Health First Aid (MHFA) training in the Property sector.
+As such, we hope to encourage as many employers to train their staff in this area as well.

 What have we achieved?

 We achieved our first goal – we got people talking (and sharing).